WELFARE AND SAFEGUARDING CHILDREN & ADULTS

-Weybridge Rowing Club is fully committed to safeguarding and promoting the wellbeing of its younger members and adults.
+Weybridge Rowing Club is fully committed to safeguarding and promoting the wellbeing of our younger members and adults.
 We believe it is important members, coaches, club officials and parents associated with the club show, at all times, respect and understanding for their safety and welfare.

 We are committed to making sure everyone who participates in rowing can do so in an enjoyable and safe environment.
 To safeguard and protect young athletes and adults, we work within guidance set out by British Rowing – and as outlined below: